 RDS stores the basic information about vehicles and vehicle owners, CloudTable stores real-time vehicle location and health status information, and DWS stores periodic metric statistics.
 DLI allows federated analysis on data from multiple sources without data migration.

 Car companies need to retain all historical data to support auditing and other services that require infrequent data access.
 Warm and cold data is stored in OBS and frequently accessed data is stored in CloudTable and DWS, reducing the overall storage cost.

 Geographic big data has big data characteristics.
 It features large data volume (for example, PB-scale global satellite remote sensing image data is generated) and numerous data varieties (for example, structured remote sensing image raster data, vector data, unstructured spatial location data, and 3D modeling data).
 Users focus on how to use efficient mining tools or mining methods to get insights from the large volume of geographic big data.

-DLI allows you to quickly migrate remote sensing image data at the TB or EB scale to data and perform image data slicing to offer resilient distributed datasets (RDDs) for distributed batch computing.
+DLI allows you to quickly migrate remote sensing image data at the TB or EB scale and perform image data slicing to offer resilient distributed datasets (RDDs) for distributed batch computing.